 Here's how to enter . . .

-2. Come back here and leave a comment telling us your favorite product.
-Also let us know if you would choose the pillowcase or the book
+2. Come back here and leave a comment telling us your favorite item.

 3. Be sure to leave your e-mail if you don't have a blogger ID.
-Bloggers- you must have a public profile and listed e-mail for us to find you.
+Bloggers- you must have a public profile and listed e-mail for me to find you.

 Who wants extra entries?!